Find out WHAT stops your shoppers from buying

 16. Eve - Be The Early Bird

-This Black Friday email by Eve uses very creative, personal copy to draw the readers into a conversation with the brand.
+This Black Friday email marketing example by Eve uses very creative, personal copy to draw the readers into a conversation with the brand.

 Once they’ve established the initial connect, they play on what’s important: the deal—and they make it truly sweet, by starting it early.